64 715171

 • Composition

-1 mirror base, 150 x 2 m optical fibres, 1 light source and screws.
+1 mirror base, 150 x 2 m optical fibres and 1 light source.

 • Dimensions